 So good to see you again.
 It looks like you have a list of places or activities you were interested in checking out.
 Want to have a look?View temporary itinerary

-With an exciting past stretching back more than 150 years, its no wonder that Virginia City is one of the country’s largest historical districts and is listed on the National Register of Historic Places.
-It’s also ranked among the nation’s top twelve most distinctive destinations and hosts millions of visitors each year who come to Nevada to experience the Silver State’s living history.
+With an exciting past stretching back more than 150 years, it's no wonder that Virginia City is one of the country’s largest historical districts and is listed on the National Register of Historic Places.
+It’s also ranked among the nation’s top twelve most distinctive destinations and hosts about a million visitors each year who come to Nevada to experience the Silver State’s living history.

 Following the discovery of a large deposit of silver in the area, Virginia City sprang into existence virtually overnight.
 Known as the Comstock Lode, this mind bogglingly large 1859 discovery led to a flourishing new town that enjoyed unimaginable wealth and prosperity.
 By the end of the silver strike in 1898, the Comstock Lode yielded hundreds of millions of dollars, equating to billions today and was responsible for major developments on the West Coast as a whole.
 In fact, investments made in mining on the Comstock in the 1860s, 1870s and 1880s helped propel the development of San Francisco.